Microgreen growing guide - how to succeed with microgreens

 Here on the webshop, the trays are available in many different versions, the low trays of 25 mm are suitable for small plants, e.g. broccoli or radishes, whereas larger plants such as pea sprouts should have high trays of 35 mm, which better support the tall thin plants.
 See the selection here

 The black microgreen trays are made of thick solid recycled plastic, and are therefore of high quality.
 If you choose to invest in a microgreen tray, you need both one top and one bottom.
-The top part is what is called the "micro green tray" itself, it is in this part that you need the growth medium/growing medium and therefore also here where you want to sow your seeds.
-The bottom is what is called the "watering tray", this part is also very important, because this is where the water you water with will flow to, so that it is available to the roots of the micro greens, without you running the risk of the water drowning your micro greens.
+The top part is what we call the "microgreen tray", this is where you put the growing medium and where you will sow your seeds.
+The bottom is called the "sub-irrigation tray", this part is also very important, as this is where the water you water with will drain away so that it is accessible to the roots of the microgreen without the risk of the water drowning your microgreen.

 coconut flour